Vassar College: Rankings

-The 2025 edition of U.S. News & World Reports "Best Colleges" ranked Vassar as tied for the 12th best liberal arts college in the U.S. out of 211 rated.
-In previous years the college was ranked by U.S. News & World Report as high as tenth.
+The 2027 edition of U.S. News & World Reports "Best Colleges" ranked Vassar as tied for the 12th best liberal arts college in the U.S. (a list that includes military service academies) out of 211 rated, and 6th for Top Performers On Social Mobility.
+In previous years the college was ranked in the same list by U.S. News & World Report as high as 10th.
+Also in the 2027 edition of U.S. News & World Report, Vassar was ranked 9th among private liberal arts colleges in a list that excluded military service academies.
 In 2024, U.S. News & World Report ranked Vassar second for "Best Colleges for Veterans", 29th for "Best Value", 15th for "Top Performers on Social Mobility", and tied for 20th in "Best Undergraduate Teaching".
 It also ranked Vassar tied for fourth among top liberal arts colleges for economic diversity as measured by low-income students receiving federal Pell Grants.

 In its 2021 edition, Washington Monthly ranked Vassar 11th among 215 liberal arts colleges in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.

 In its 2020 edition, The Princeton Review rated Vassar first for "Best Financial Aid" of all colleges and universities in the United States.
 In its 2018 edition, The Princeton Review rated Vassar second best for financial aid and 41st best for "best value".
 In 2025, Forbes rated Vassar 26th among liberal arts colleges and 102nd overall in its America's Top Colleges ranking, which includes 500 military academies, national universities, and liberal arts colleges.
 Kiplinger's Personal Finance places Vassar 11th in its 2019 ranking of the 149 best value liberal arts colleges in the United States.
 Money magazine ranked Vassar 145th in the country out of 739 schools evaluated for its 2020 "Best Colleges for Your Money" edition.

 In an article in The Christian Science Monitor, Vassar president emeritus Catharine Bond Hill argued that rankings "will always be limited in what they can tell consumers.
 Part of higher education's role about the rankings should be to remind students and their families that these are only one piece of information that they should take into account in deciding where to go to college.
 Intangibles will and should play a role in these decisions, but that doesn't mean we shouldn't also look at the tangibles".